 Truform Compression stocking

 Truform compression stocking 1773 promote a graduated compression of 15-20 mmHg.
 They are stylish and fashionable.
 These stockings are designed for women and are ideal for traveling, working and during pregnancy.
 They will be looking great with any outfit, particularly dresses or skirts.
 With a smooth and breathable material, they are perfect for summer.
 They are made of nylon and spandex and are available in beige and black.
-The disadvantage of these socks is that they need to be hand washed.
+The disadvantage of these socks is that they need to be hand-washed.

 Best compression socks for edema

 Danish endurance compression socks are graduated with a compression rating of 18-21 mmHg, ideal for people that have swollen legs and aren’t used to wearing compression socks.
-These socks have a high-quality stitching, made of Polyamide and Elasthan.
+These socks have high-quality stitching, made of Polyamide and Elasthan.
 They are breathable, absorb moisture with anti-bacterial yarns.
-The great thing about this socks is that they aren’t too hot and have a padded footbed.
+The great thing about these socks is that they aren’t too hot and have a padded footbed.
 You can machine wash them.

 Best compression socks for varicose veins (more than 20 mmHg)